Can Indoor Cycling Help Improve My Running?

 Will Indoor Cycling Complement Your Running?

-Injuries to the achilles tendon, hamstrings, knees, and tibia are common when runners increase their distance or pace too quickly.
-If you want to increase your distance or pace without risking a stress fracture, indoor cycling is a way to do just that.
+If you want to increase your distance or pace without risking a knee injury, indoor cycling is a way to do just that.

 My Half Marathon Experience

-Cycling has a lower impact compared to running.
 The continuous pounding on the firm pavement from running is non-existent as you pedal.
 After training with extended rides after your daily run, you can also increase your endurance and run further later in your training.

 Female Running Along Concrete Wall